ff14wed/deucalion/README.md

 ## Data Format

-Data broadcasted with the `Recv` OP is sent to all subscribers in a Deucalion-specific format:
+Data broadcasted with the `Recv` or `Send` OP is sent to subscribers in a Deucalion-specific format:

 ```c